xiaobaobaochifan/NAC/README.md

 # README

-This is the official repository for reproducing the results of the paper titled as "To Switch or Not to Switch?
-Balanced Policy Switching in Offline Reinforcement Learning".
+This is the official repository for reproducing the results of the paper titled as [To Switch or Not to Switch?
+Balanced Policy Switching in Offline Reinforcement Learning](https://arxiv.org/abs/2407.01837).

 There are two folders inside `src`:
 * `continuous`: complete set of source code for continuous state space cases (i.e. Gymnasium);